Mayurji/mayurji.github.io/Annotated Paper.markdown

 title: Annotated Papers
 permalink: /papers/
 ---
+## Why reading research paper is important

-**Deep Learning is a vast field of research and understanding the nitty-gritty details of deep learning model helps an individual to become a better researcher and a Deep Learning Practitioner.
+Deep Learning is a vast field of research and understanding the nitty-gritty details of deep learning model helps an individual to become a better researcher and a Deep Learning Practitioner.
-With 30000+ Deep Learning paper getting published every year it becomes quite stressful to keep track of all the research.**
+With 30000+ Deep Learning paper getting published every year it becomes quite stressful to keep track of all the research.

-**Thus, the objective to annotate paper is to understand the important details of the paper like the Objective function, optimization technique and related topics.**
+Thus, the objective to annotate paper is to understand the important details of the paper like the Objective function, optimization technique and related topics.

 ## **Annotated Papers**